ClareOne FAQs Index

 Is there a wired sensor input module and does it support life safety devices?

-There is a 16 zone wired to wireless takeover module scheduled for release in Q2.
-The 16 zone wired input module supports the following :
+There is a newer revision 16 zone wired to wireless takeover module scheduled for release in Q4.
+The new 16 zone wired input module will support the following:

 - 14 standard input zones